 Excellent mesh in a wireless setup

-My Wi-Fi 6 client got sustained speed between 600Mbps and 760Mbps within 40 feet from the mesh point in testing.
+My Wi-Fi 6 client got sustained speeds between 600Mbps and 760Mbps within 40 feet from the mesh point in testing.
 On the Wi-Fi 5 front, my 3×3 client had a sustained speed of around 500Mbps within that range, which was quite impressive.

-The Deco X5700 passed my initial 3-day stress test without disconnections or other issues at all.
-However, on the fourth day, the satellite seemed to disconnect from the main router, and I had to restart it.
+However, the satellite seemed to disconnect from the main router on the fourth day, and I had to restart it.
 And then, the system worked fine until I concluded my testing, which lasted almost another week.

 That said, the disconnection might have been a fluke, and the mesh appeared overall reliable.